cvxgrp/optimal-pricing/README.md

 ## Example

-Here's a simple example for optimizing 1280 prices with QMM:
+Here's a simple example for optimizing the prices of 1280 products with QMM:

 ```python
 from data import generate_data